tech-ramakant/tech-ramakant/README.md

 ### 👨‍💻 About Me

-I am a **Mobile App Developer** with 7+ years of experience working on Android (Java & Kotlin) and Flutter (Dart) apps.
-My expertise spans across various domains like e-commerce, community management, and healthcare.
-I am passionate about building innovative applications that enhance user experiences and improve business workflows.
+I am a **Mobile App Developer** with 7+ years of experience specializing in **Android** (Java & Kotlin) and **Flutter** (Dart).
+I have developed and deployed applications in diverse domains such as e-commerce, community management, and healthcare.
+My focus is on building innovative and user-friendly solutions that enhance experiences and drive business success.

+I am passionate about adopting new technologies and optimizing development workflows.
+In addition to app development, I am expanding my skills in **iOS development**, **full stack development**, and **data science**.

 ---